Your new kitten will come from the best very breeding lines from throughout the world and will be to the bengal breed standard.

 Kittens start to be weaned at around 4 weeks old but this can vary depending on size of litter etc.

 They are fed 3 to 4 wet food meals per day.
-We give either "Natural Instincts" raw chicken weaning paste meat or Porta 21 canned chicken or tuna in the morning, at midday at teatime and another meal in the evening.
+We give either "Barkin Bistro" raw chicken paste meat, Smilla or Bozita grain free canned wet food alternately in the morning, at midday at teatime and another meal in the evening.

 We leave Royal Canin dried food and fresh water down at all times.
-The kittens usually start off with Babycat but soon move onto kitten 36 long before going to new homes.
+The kittens occasionally start off with Babycat but soon move onto kitten 36 long before going to new homes.

 They will leave with 4 generation pedigree full of Champions